-Exceptional, Large & Rare Silver Ritual Wine Chalice Pre-Islamic North-West Frontier (Nuristan), Afghanistan circa 16th century or earlier
+Exceptional, Large & Rare Silver Ritual Wine Chalice Pre-Islamic North-West Frontier (Nuristan), Afghanistan 16th-19th century

 height: 21cm, diameter: 23.5cm, weight: 609g

 This large silver ritual wine chalice is from the Nuristan region of Afghanistan's North-West Frontier.
 It is of beaten and engraved high-grade silver.
 It has a flared foot, a small, unadorned stem, and a large bowl decorated with a wide border of lotus petals and an upper register of geometric patterns.
 The construction is rudimentary: the base and stem have been sedged together with wire and the stem has been riveted to the bowl with silver rivets.

 Its form very much reflects the East-West, Gandharan and Silk Road nature of many objects from this region.
 The form of the chalice has an early medieval European feel perhaps reflecting Hellenistic influence arising from Alexander the Great's incursions into the region, but perhaps also the form of an over-sized porcelain stem cup associated with China's Tang Dynasty.
 The lotus petal patterning about the bowl also suggests Chinese influence.

 Relatively few of these large wine chalices are known.
 This example is just one of three that we have been able to identify.
 One is in the Rijksmuseum voor Volkenkunde in Leiden, the Netherlands, and the other is in the Pitt Rivers Museum in Oxford, UK.

 Click here to see the Pitt Rivers Museum example.
 Click here to see the Rijksmuseum voor Volkenkunde example.

 Our example has been published in Baret (2010, p.
 118) and was previously on loan to, and exhibited in, the Louvre, in Paris.